On the Wordos Jury Piece

 What We Want to See

-Write a short story - about 4000 words - preferably in the science fiction or fantasy genre.
+Write a short story - about 2000-4000 words - preferably in the science fiction or fantasy genre.
 Make it the best short story you can.
 We're flexible on the word-count; it's a suggested target.
+Stories should be submitted as a pdf via email with proper formatting.

 A non-exclusive, non-exhaustive list of the markets that Wordos sell stories to include: Clarkesworld Magazine, Azimov's Science Fiction, Analog Magazine, Beneath Ceasless Skies, Daily Science Fiction, Redstone Science Fiction, Fantasy and Science Fiction, and Fantasy Magazine.
 Many of these sites have samples available on the internet.
 Read them to get an idea of what to submit for your jury piece.